Student life is full of challenges and rewards. Here are some resources and ideas to help you encourage your student's exciting growth through both.

 Be assured that we offer academic help.

-Wheaton's Academic and Disability Services (ADS) knows that academic performance does not come equally to all people in all areas.
+Wheaton's Learning and Accessibility Services (ADS) knows that academic performance does not come equally to all people in all areas.
 The ADS office strives to recognize and develop the God-given strengths of each student, providing services both for students needing academic assistance, and for those managing learning, physical, or mental health challenges.
 If your student finds him or herself academically struggling, encourage him or her to look into the help offered through this office.

 Affirm your student's spiritual growth.